jmhuus/OpticNerve/README.md

 ## Optic Nerve
-Optic Nerve is a desktop app that can control DSLR cameras via USB or packet radio to initiate new pictures, download images, and change various camera capture settings such as ISO, F-Stop, and Exposure (Shutter).
+Optic Nerve is a desktop app that can control DSLR cameras via USB to initiate new pictures, download images, and change various camera capture settings such as ISO, F-Stop, and Exposure (Shutter).

 ### USB
 These commands are communicated directly to the DSLR via USB using the PTP protocol.
 Connecting a DSLR direclty to your MacOS or Linux machine allows you to issue these commands.

-### Packet Radio (WIP)
-Optic Nerve can communicate with your DSLR wirelessly over packet radio.
-Packet radio is like dial-up over a ham radio, otherwise known as a tranceiver or walkie talkie.
-With the help of two computers (recommended Raspberry Pi), Optic Nerve can serialize DSLR commands in the form of protocol buffers that are then transmitted over the air waves.
-A receiving radio running Optic Nerve will be listening for binary encoded data, issue the commands to the DSLR, and respond via packet radio to comfirm the request.

 ![Optic Nerve DSLR Tether](/example_screenshot.png)